-We have official support for Visual Studio Code and we aim to provide complete end-to-end support for all actions related to ESP-IDF: namely build, flash, monitor, debug, tracing, core-dump, System Trace Viewer, etc.
+We have official support for VS Code and we aim to provide complete end to end support for all actions related to ESP-IDF namely build, flash, monitor, debug, tracing, core-dump, System Trace Viewer, etc.

-Review the tutorials for the ESP-IDF Visual Studio Code Extension to learn how to use all of the features.
+Review the tutorials <https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/toc.md> for ESP-IDF Visual Studio Code Extension to learn how to use all features.

-Setup, will help you to quickly install ESP-IDF and its relevant toolchain with just a few clicks.
+Setup, will help you to quickly install ESP-IDF and its relevant toolchain with just few clicks.

-Monitoring, comes with a built-in terminal, you can trigger IDF Monitor Commands from within VS Code as you are used to in traditional terminals.
+Monitoring comes with built-in terminal where you can trigger IDF Monitor Commands from within VS Code as you are used to in traditional terminals.

-GUI Menu Config, provides a simplified UI for configuring your chip.
+GUI Menu Config, provides with simplified UI for configuring your chip.

-App & Heap Tracing, provides support for collecting traces from your application, and a simplified UI for analyzing them.
+App & Heap Tracing, provides support for collecting traces from your application and simplified UI for analyzing them.

-System View Tracing Viewer, aims to read and display the .svdat files into the trace UI (we also support multiple core tracing views).
+System View Tracing Viewer, aims to read and display the .svdat files into trace UI, we also support multiple core tracing views.

-IDF Size Analysis Overview presents a UI for binary size analysis.
+IDF Size Analysis Overview presents an UI for binary size analysis.

-Rainmaker Cloud, inbuilt Rainmaker Cloud support where you can edit/read the state of your connected IoT devices easily.
-For more information see the ESP Rainmaker page.
+Rainmaker Cloud, we have inbuilt Rainmaker Cloud support where you can edit/read state of your connected IoT devices easily.

-Code Coverage, inbuilt code coverage support with color highlights showing which lines have been covered.
-The HTML report renders directly inside the IDE.
+Code Coverage, we have inbuilt code coverage support which shall highlight in color which line have been covered.
+We also render the existing HTML report directly inside the IDE.

-We also welcome new feature requests.
-Most of the features we have today are a result of people asking for them to be implemented.
-To improve certain aspects of the extension, raise your feature request on GitHub.
+We also welcome new feature request, most of the features we have today is result of people asking it to implement, or improve certain aspect of the extension, raise your feature request on github.